10 VCs say interactivity, regulation and independent creators will reshape digital media in 2021 – TechCrunch

 Jana Messerschmidt: We will see a proliferation of products that enable content creators to build businesses outside of traditional media companies.
 These creators will leverage their existing brand, following and social media engagement to become entrepreneurs, building revenue streams across multiple different products.

-There are a plethora of new tools for creators: for writers (Substack, Medium), personalized video shoutouts from creators (Cameo*, PearPop), new audio platforms (Clubhouse, LockerRoom) or all-in-one tools for creators that include merch, subscriptions, tipping and more (FourthWall).
+There are a plethora of new tools for creators: for writers (Substack, Medium), personalized video shoutouts from creators (Cameo*, PearPop), new audio platforms (LockerRoom*, Clubhouse) or all-in-one tools for creators that include merch, subscriptions, tipping and more (FourthWall* ).
 Now is the time for creators to be rewarded by their fans for their content creation.

 Historically, the big social platforms (Facebook, Instagram, Snap*, Twitter, TikTok) have failed to create meaningful paths for their creators to monetize.
 They make money from advertisers and thus their resources are focused on those advertising customer demands.